๐ŸŽ›๏ธControl Theory

 Why This Matters

-Gain margin sits at the heart of control system stability analysis—and stability is what separates a working system from one that oscillates wildly or fails entirely.
-When you're designing controllers for everything from aircraft autopilots to industrial processes, you need to know exactly how much "wiggle room" your system has before it crosses into unstable territory.
-The concepts here connect directly to Bode plot analysis, frequency response methods, and the Nyquist stability criterion—all fundamental tools you'll be tested on.
+Gain margin sits at the heart of control system stability analysis.
+Stability is what separates a working system from one that oscillates wildly or fails entirely.
+When you're designing controllers for aircraft autopilots, industrial processes, or robotic systems, you need to know exactly how much room your system has before it crosses into unstable territory.
+The concepts here connect directly to Bode plot analysis, frequency response methods, and the Nyquist stability criterion.

 Defining and Measuring Gain Margin